 - If you have already graduated from high school, please submit an official transcript after you submit the Enrollment Confirmation Deposit.
 You do not have to wait until the final transcript deadline; documents can be submitted earlier if you have already graduated from high school.

 - If you took courses at a college/university prior to high school graduation, and the credit is not noted on your high school transcript, please also plan to submit a separate college transcript.

 For Fall admission, final transcripts (and test scores) are due July 15th.
 If you take college courses in the summer prior to enrolling at Cal State LA, you must submit another set of final transcript(s) with grades posted, by September 1st.
 For Spring admission, final transcripts (and test scores) are due November 1st.
 No college courses should be taken in the fall for Spring admission.

 For more information about official academic records, and how to submit them, visit the Submitting Documents webpage.
 To view the specific missing documents, please visit your GET Self-Service Student Center To Do List.
 Once in the To Do list, click on the "To Do Item" name for more details, including the name of the specific school for a required transcript.

 Be aware: EOP Summer Bridge students are NOT required to attend Golden Eagle Orientation.
-For more information, visit EOP Important Dates.
+For more information, see EOP Summer Bridge.